By Arif Irfanullah, CFA

 About this time every year, I get the same question from successful Level I candidates: should I take the Level II exam in June this year?

 As with so many other situations in life, the answer is: it depends.
-Specifically, I’d suggest you go for the Level II exam in June 2019 only if both the following conditions hold:
+Specifically, I’d suggest you go for the Level II exam in the coming June only if both the following conditions hold:

 Ethics: 10 – 15%, Quant: 5 – 10%, Econ: 5 – 10%, CF: 5 – 10%, FRA: 10 – 15%, Equity: 10 – 15%, Alt: 5 – 10%, FI: 10 – 15%, Der: 5 – 10%, PM: 5 – 15%.